Taco and chili seasoning packets look the same and have a lot of the same ingredients. Are they interchangeable?

 That being said, these seasonings are typically something that a person purchases pre-made in a packet.
 If you’re sitting at home staring at your packet of taco seasoning and wondering if it can be used for the chili recipe you’re preparing tonight, then save yourself a trip to the grocery store.
 That taco seasoning will work out just fine.
 Vice versa is true as well.
 Go ahead and use chili seasoning on your taco beef.
 The flavors are slightly different but will not be noticeable in the finished dishes.

-If you’ve got a packet of taco (or chili) seasoning and need culinary inspiration, check out our recipes for Taco Lettuce Wraps and Taco Lasagna.
+If you’ve got a packet of taco (or chili) seasoning and need culinary inspiration, check out our recipes for Taco Lettuce Wraps and Easy Shredded Chicken Tacos.
 We’ve even put those great flavors into a dip with this Slow Cooker Taco Dip.
 Don’t limit yourself to Tuesdays, these are great any day of the week!